recumbent/fun-with-flags/fun with flags plan.md

 Feature flags are a software development technique that allows teams to enable, disable or change the behavior of certain features or code paths in a product or service, without modifying the source code.

-Which is worth a bit of exploration and I may be able to show you something interesting.
-I certainly have some opinions!
+Which is worth a bit of exploration and I may be able to show you something interesting

 So what do we need to implement feature flags?
 There are all kinds of possibilites, but for me we can a long way with just "on" and "off" - and for rapid feature delivery that's substantially what we need.

+---

 That means that the easiest implementation is just a config value...